Nikolaj-K/VisibleSurfaceDetection-BSP-Tree-/README.md

-# VisibleSurfaceDetection-BSP-Tree-
+# VisibleSurfaceDetection-BSP-Tree
-Implementation of BSP tree and other algorithms used for visibility determination This is an attempt to write simplistic version of BSP tree and partition the space.
+This is an implementation of BSP tree and other algorithms used for visibility determination.

+It is an attempt to write a simplistic version of a BSP tree and partition the space.
-Render the object is back to front or front to back order.
+Rendering order for the object is either back to front or front to back.

-Here we chose random polygon from the list as starting point for partition sometimes called as auto partition.
+We chose a random polygon from the list as starting point for partition.
+This sometimes also called an auto partition.